Marina Bay bumboat fire: Open verdict on boatman's death

 But what made him set fire to the boat, belonging to his employer Singapore River Cruises, will remain a mystery.

-Unwilling to rule Ong's death a suicide, State Coroner Marvin Bay recorded an open verdict instead.
+Unwilling to rule Mr Ong's death a suicide, State Coroner Marvin Bay recorded an open verdict instead.

 BOATMAN ACTED STRANGELY ON THE DAY HE DIED

-High levels of amphetamine and methamphetamine were found in Ong's blood.
-Based on the concentration of drugs found, it was likely that he consumed it within an hour before his death, forensic pathologist Dr Paul Chui said.
+High levels of amphetamine and methamphetamine were found in Mr Ong's blood.
+Based on the concentration of drugs found, it was likely that he consumed them within an hour before his death, forensic pathologist Dr Paul Chui said.

 In the absence of any known condition, it would be reasonable to infer that the presence of the drugs had played a major role in Mr Ong’s behaviour and possibly affected his cognitive faculties, said the state coroner.

-Several of Ong’s colleagues testified he had acted strangely the day of his death.
+Several of Mr Ong’s colleagues testified he had acted strangely the day of his death.

-Crew member Dewi Sutra Razali was the last person on board Ong's boat before the incident.
+Crew member Dewi Sutra Razali was the last person on board Mr Ong's boat before the incident.

 Ms Dewi repeatedly asked why he was going in the wrong direction, and he finally told her he could not go to Clarke Quay because there was "someone there".